 Choosing the right HTF for your operation involves many considerations.
 Here are some key details to know about HTFs:

 HTF selection shouldn’t be entirely based on cost, but this is a key factor to take into account.
 The fluid you choose should also be easily accessible so that you can replace it when the time comes.

 Glycol-based HTFs are popular among many industries and applications for both of these reasons, according to a webinar from Process Heating summarized in the Journal of Applied Mechanical Engineering.
 Silicone HTFs are also common among many industries, Processing Magazine noted.

 Glycol-based HTFs can also be combined with water to reduce the freezing point and increase the boiling point.
 No other HTF can be diluted with water safely.

 It’s important to choose wisely when determining whether to allocate your HTF to the shellside or tubeside of your heat exchanger.
 The most beneficial side is one that provides you with the least risk of cross-contamination, easiest cleaning and the safest operation.
-However, these factors are dependent on the design of the shell and tube heat exchanger, the application and the type of HTF you’re using, Chemical Processing pointed out.
+However, these factors are dependent on the design of the shell and tube heat exchanger, the application and the type of HTF you’re using.

 The tubeside of your heat exchanger is most beneficial if your fluid is:

 A tube bundle is much easier and less expensive to remove and install than a shell, which often requires the replacement of the whole unit.
 That means if a fluid corrodes tubes beyond safe use, or solidifies to the point of complete obstruction, the bundle can be removed relatively easily and swapped for a new model.

 High pressure fluids are better off on the tubeside because the pressure can be controlled by using smaller diameters.
 This is much more practically done with tubes than shells, which need to have larger diameters to accommodate the tubes within.